-Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Rochester Community and Technical College is accredited by The Higher Learning Commission.

-The RCTC Alcohol and Drug Counseling AS Degree articulate with the Winona State University Bachelors in Social Work.
-Students are directed to contact the Social Work Department at WSU for details regarding transfer.
+The RCTC Alcohol and Drug Counseling AS Degree articulates with the Winona State University Bachelors in Social Work and the St. Mary University of Minnesota Bachelors in Psychology.